Skip to content

 Speakers include:

-• Imogen Davenport, Director of Nature Based Solutions, Dorset Wildlife Trust
+• Imogen Davenport, Conservation Director, Dorset Wildlife Trust

 • Professor Malcolm Tait (Professor of Planning at the University of Sheffield) & Dr Kiera Chapman (Co-Investigator, Faculty of English, University of Oxford), part of research team working on the Planning for Nature project